MMNS MAMMALOGY RESEARCH

 Distribution of Eastern Spotted Skunk

 Eastern Spotted Skunks (Spilogale putorius) have experienced a decline range-wide since the mid-1900s that is possibly due to modification to their habitat.
-In the past 20 years, Eastern Spotted Skunks have been confirmed in five counties in Mississippi.
+Since 2000, Eastern Spotted Skunks have been confirmed in five counties in Mississippi.

-Current surveys are being conducted utilizing trail cameras on public lands.
+Current surveys are being conducted utilizing trail cameras on public lands as well as Adapted-Hunt Drift Fence Technique (AHDriFT) for year long surveys.

 Small Mammal Surveys for Oldfield Mouse and Meadow Jumping Mouse